Welcome to All3DP´s SketchUp 3D Printing Tutorial for Beginners. Learn how to make your first 3D model for 3D printing.

 4. After you input the settings, click Place and place the text to where you want it to be displayed.
 For this tutorial, place it on the side of the cube.

-SketchUp Tutorial – Step 3.3: Basic cut feature
+SketchUp for 3D Printing – Step 3.3: Basic cut feature

 This tool allows you to cut or eliminate a section or a whole part of your model.
 To show you how to use this tool, we use the cylinder.